Sematext Logs Documentation

-After creating an app you will get a confirmation screen that tells you how to send data to your new application.
-Once you start sending data, you can start searching and analyzing those events via the native Logsene UI or explore your data with Kibana.
+After creating an App you will get a confirmation screen that tells you how to send data to your new application.
+Once you start sending data, you can start searching and analyzing those events via the native Sematext UI or explore your data with Kibana.

 Adding Data to Your App¶

-The easiest way to send logs from your files is through Logstash, Filebeat, or Logagent.
-You can also use any tool that works with Elasticsearch's REST API, for both indexing and searching.
-The only condition is to use the app's token as the index name, and http://logsene-receiver.sematext.com:80 (or http://logsene-receiver.eu.sematext.com:80 if using Sematext Cloud Europe) as the address.
+The only condition is to use the App's token as the index name, and https://logsene-receiver.sematext.com:443 (or https://logsene-receiver.eu.sematext.com:443 if using Sematext Cloud Europe) as the address.

-For more details on using the Elasticsearch REST API with Logsene, visit the following page: Index Events via Elasticsearch API.
-Note that the API supports both HTTP and HTTPS.
-The HTTPS endpoint would be https://logsene-receiver.sematext.com:443 / https://logsene-receiver.eu.sematext.com:443
+For more details on using the Elasticsearch REST API with Sematext see Index Events via Elasticsearch API.

 You can forward syslog via UDP (port 514), TCP (port 514), RELP (port 20514) and TLS (port 10514).
 The host name is logsene-syslog-receiver.sematext.com / logsene-syslog-receiver.eu.sematext.com

-To get started quickly, you can use our configuration script and add your application token as a parameter:
+To get started with syslog shipping quickly, you can use our configuration script and add your App token as a parameter: